-These include not only sentencing and risk assessment such as COMPAS, but also settlement of disputes.
+These include not only sentencing and risk assessment, such as COMPAS, but also the settlement of disputes.

 AI could help the parties reach an equitable settlement in civil cases.

-AI could have a place in the courtroom, but perhaps only to aid the humanlawyers, judge, court reporters and jury.
-AI shouldn’t replace any ofthose humans, but aid them in doing their job.
+AI could have a place in the courtroom, but perhaps only to aid human lawyers, judges, court reporters, and jury.
+AI shouldn’t replace any of those humans but aid them in doing their job.

-“Once a technology has proven itself to be reliable and show a time orcost savings, it has been and will be adopted,” suggested Safko.
+“Once a technology has proven itself to be reliable and show time or cost savings, it has been and will be adopted,” suggested Safko.

 “We can’t risk peoples’ lives on automated apps that save money,” he noted.